1337encrypted/Arduino-Workshop/Assignments/Exercise 0  LEDs.md

 - In this exercise, you will use the `digitalWrite` function to create a traffic light circuit with three LEDs.
 - Connect three LEDs to different digital output pins *redLed on D3, yellowLed on D4, greenLed on D5* off your Arduino board
 - Use the `digitalWrite` function to control the sequence in which the LEDs turn on and off, creating a traffic light effect.
-- Print *STOP, GET READY, GO, GET READY TO STOP* respectively on appropriate led lights.
+- Print **STOP, GET READY, GO, GET READY TO STOP** respectively on appropriate led lights.
 - You can use the `delay` function to add a delay between each step of the sequence.

 ## Exercise 6: Create a binary 3 bit counter

-- Use digital pins D6, D5, D4 to hookup the board
+- Write a program that uses three LEDs connected to digital output pins D6, D5, D4 on an Arduino board to implement a 3-bit binary counter.
+- The program should use a for loop to count from 0 to 7 in binary, and use the `digitalWrite` function to set the state of each LED according to the current count.
+- The least significant bit should be on the left, and the most significant bit should be on the right.
+- The program should also use the delay function to add a delay of 1 second between each count.
+- The program should repeat the counting sequence indefinitely.